shrinithiraghavan/Analysis-of-Spatial-Data-of-US-Wildfires/README.md

-This project analyses the Spatial wildfires data.
+This project analyses the U.S. Spatial wildfires data.

 The input data is obtained from kaggle - https://www.kaggle.com/rtatman/188-million-us-wildfires